 Code injection is when threat actors introduce malicious code into a computer program by taking advantage of a flaw in a program’s functionality instructions or in the way it interprets data input.
 Two common code injection techniques are cross-site scripting (XSS) and Structured Query Language (SQL) injection.

 - XSS is a code injection method whereby a threat actor injects and executes malicious code within a web application by bypassing the mechanisms that validate input.
 The malicious code is executed in the browser of users accessing the exploited web application.
-Code injected by XSS may either be a one-time execution or stored for future use.
+Code injected by XSS may either be a one-time execution or used to enable further malicious activity.

 - SQL injection retrieves or modifies the contents of an SQL database by entering code into web forms that are meant to receive input for or query SQL databases.
 These databases may hold personally identifiable or other sensitive information.